OISF/suricata/doc/userguide/install.rst

 CentOS, AlmaLinux, RockyLinux, Fedora, etc
 """"""""""""""""""""""""""""""""""""""""""

+..
+Important:: The following instructions require `sudo` be installed.

 To install all minimal dependencies, it is required to enable extra package repository in most distros.
 You can enable it possibly by